Ioannina: Jewish community

-According to the local Greek scholar Panayiotis Aravantinos, a synagogue destroyed in the 18th century bore an inscription, which dated its foundation in the late 9th century AD.
-The existing synagogue is located in the old fortified part of the city known as "Kastro", at 16 Ioustinianou street.
-Its name means "the Old Synagogue".
-It was constructed in 1829.
+According to the local Greek scholar Panayiotis Aravantinos, a synagogue destroyed in the 18th century bore an inscription which dated its foundation in the late 9th century AD.
+The existing synagogue was built in 1829 and is known as the Old Synagogue.
+It is located in the old fortified part of the city known as "Kastro", at 16 Ioustinianou street.
 Its architecture is typical of the Ottoman era, a large building made of stone.
 The interior of the synagogue is laid out in the Romaniote way: the bimah (where the Torah scrolls are read out during service) is on a raised dais on the western wall, the Aron haKodesh (where the Torah scrolls are kept) is on the eastern wall and at the middle there is a wide interior aisle.
 The names of the Ioanniote Jews who were killed in the Holocaust are engraved in stone on the walls of the synagogue.

 There was a Romaniote Jewish community living in Ioannina before World War II, in addition to a very small number of Sephardi.
+Many emigrated to New York, founding a congregation in 1906 and the Kehila Kedosha Janina synagogue in 1927.

 According to Rae Dalven, 1,950 Jews were living in Ioannina in April 1941.
 Of these, 1,870 were deported by the Nazis to concentration camps on 25 March 1944, during the final months of German occupation.
 Almost all of the people deported were murdered on or shortly after 11 April 1944, when the train carrying them reached Auschwitz-Birkenau.
 Only 181 Ioannina Jews are known to have survived the war, including 112 who survived Auschwitz and 69 who fled to join the resistance leader Napoleon Zervas and the National Republican Greek League (EDES).
 Approximately 164 of these survivors eventually returned to Ioannina.

 As of 2008, the remaining community has shrunk to about 50 mostly elderly people.
 The Kehila Kedosha Yashan Synagogue remains locked, only opened for visitors on request.
 Emigrant Romaniotes return every summer and open the old synagogue.
 The last time a Bar Mitzvah (the Jewish ritual for celebrating the coming of age of a child) was held in the synagogue was in 2000, and was an exceptional event for the community.
 A monument dedicated to the thousands of Greek Jews who perished during the Holocaust was constructed in the city in a 13th-century Jewish cemetery.
 In 2003 the memorial was vandalized by unknown anti-Semites.
 The Jewish cemetery too was repeatedly vandalized in 2009.
 As a response to the vandalisms, citizens of the city formed an initiative for the protection of the cemetery and organized rallies.

 In the municipal election of 2019, independent candidate Moses Elisaf, a 65-year-old doctor, was elected mayor of the city, the first Jewish elected mayor in Greece.
 Elisaf won 50.3 percent of the vote.
 Elisaf received 17,789 votes, 235 more than his runoff opponent.